isomerpages/imda-tradetrust/_about/Who We Are.md

 trade practices.</p>
 <p>Offered as a <a href="https://www.imda.gov.sg/how-we-can-help/digital-utilities" rel="noopener nofollow" target="_blank">digital utility</a> to
-all, TradeTrust is open-source so that all parties can easily adopt it for free and build upon it, benefiting business ecosystems.</p>
+all, TradeTrust is open-source so that all parties can easily adopt it for free and build upon it, benefitting business ecosystems.</p>
 <blockquote>
 <p>Transform the way you trade - <a href="https://form.gov.sg/635f32c5001b2d0011fff09b" rel="noopener noreferrer nofollow" target="_blank">subscribe</a> to our
 TradeTrust newsletter for exclusive insights.</p>